Luca and Peter – Who Was Trafficked?

 2. Was Luca forced, defrauded, or coerced into taking or staying in the job?

-- Luca was not locked in at the rehabilitation center and he wasn’t physically abused if he didn’t work, so he wasn’t forced.
+- Luca was locked in at the rehabilitation center, so he was forced.
 Yes.

-- Luca was never promised wages, so he was not defrauded.
+- Luca was promised wages that he never recieved, so he was defrauded.
 Yes.

-- Luca was never threatened or psychologically manipulated, so he was not coerced.
+- Luca wasn’t threatened or psychologically manipulated, so he was not coerced.
 No.

 Luca was harbored through force and fraud for the purpose of labor exploitation.
 Using the A-M-P Model, we can see that Luca was trafficked.